Arroyo Seco (Los Angeles County): Attractions and landmarks

-Upper Arroyo - mountains section
+Upper Arroyo – mountains section

-The many the Arroyo Seco is one of the most popular hiking spots in Southern California.
+To many, the Arroyo Seco is one of the most popular hiking spots in Southern California.
 The mountainous part of the Arroyo Seco is located within the Angeles National Forest.
 Angeles Crest Highway skirts the western edge of the Arroyo Seco Canyon.

 The following is a list of Forest Service facilities in the Upper Arroyo, from south to north: